 They offer customer support every day of the week, but only during working hours between 10am and 7pm through phone, email and live chat through the app.
 The online help section provides plenty of guidance if you prefer to find answers yourself. iZettle generally ranks highly for their service and products.
 In fact, it is the most popular mobile card reader provider in the UK.

-Compared to many other EPOS systems, the £39 + VAT licence per month is a low-cost subscription for one or few iPads.
+Compared to many other restaurant till systems, the £39 + VAT licence per month is a low-cost subscription for one or few iPads.
 However, additional iPad licences each cost the same, as opposed to other providers who typically reduce the price for extra registers.
 The costs can therefore easily rack up for a small business with many tills, making this solution economical mostly for small restaurants, cafés and bars.

 That being said, the low transaction fee with iZettle Reader is an attractive selling point.
 Furthermore, it is easy to get started, and you’re always open to cancelling or upgrading the system any time.